molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Monster, 2:14:56:</span> So, true story.
 Start of 2006... no, January 2007.
 I was fired from a company that I had founded in 1999.
 I had just raised $35 million for this company, Global Market Insite, GMI.
 I was named Entrepreneur of the Year in 2006.
 And the board that had come in in this financing in 2006, they... just, the chairman decided to give me the boot.
 And, you know, at the time I had, you know... private jet, Maserati in the garage and all that, and I was like, "I'm fooling myself".
 I thought I was all that.
 You know, had lots of vices, and terrible... faithful to my wife and all that, but I mean I had my vices.
 I swore like a sailor, and I was judgmental, discriminatory.
 I made gay jokes, I mean I was not a good guy.
 So in January 2007, I got fired.
 And I spent like two weeks on the beach in Cabo San Lucas, basically kind of just being despondent.
 Like, this thing that I had spent six years, seven years building, which was very big part of my identity, was ripped away from me.
 And so I immediately decided that I should start a venture capital firm.
 So in 2007, I started a venture capital firm, borrowed $4 million, and those of you were around...
 2008 was a terrible, terrible year to be scaling a venture capital company.
 It was just about the worst vintage year you could ask for.
 And so a guy who basically had a long history of everything he touched turned to gold, suddenly everything that I touched turned to poop.
 So that was bad.
 And my wife, who called, who's in Austin tonight, she put up with me, thankfully.
 I stopped that in 2009 and started Epik as a [bootstrap startup](https://en.wikipedia.org/wiki/Entrepreneurship#Bootstrapping), and began to build Epik initially focused on a bunch of stuff.
 But what I was originally doing, starting around 2008...
 9, after basically throwing in the towel on being a venture capital guy... you know, I made about a dozen venture investments in the span of a couple years...
 I ended up building two libraries in my search for truth.
 I studied everything.
 Eastern mysticism, witchcraft, occult, Freemasonry, everything.
 And basically what I concluded was that, well, Satan is real but Jesus Christ is Lord.
 And that was not a normal path.
 I was self-righteous for a bunch of years.
 And then basically in the fall of 2013, I fell on my knees in tears and accepted Christ as Savior.
 And then February 5th, 2014, I understood [Romans 12:1](https://www.bible.com/bible/111/ROM.12.1.NIV).
 Romans 12:1 says, "render your body a living sacrifice, that is your reasonable service" and die to self, die to sin, and basically said, "Lord, you know everything, you see everything, you're outside of space and time.
 Just, like, Jesus take the wheel."
 And he did.
 So that's when I really became a Christian.
 And then a few years later, I figured out the idea of sanctification.
 Ended up reading a lot of the old Puritan texts.
 My favorite book in the world, by the way, besides the Bible is a book that you can find.
 I gave out so many copies, I made a website, mysteryofprovidence.com.
 Check it out.
 [John Flavel](https://en.wikipedia.org/wiki/John_Flavel) wrote it in 1678.
 That's where I realized that scarcity is an illusion.
 So, [Psalm 57:2](https://www.bible.com/bible/116/PSA.57.2.NLT) says, "the God who does all things for me"... and once you realize that, basically, the same God that basically fed the Israelites six days a week for 40 years in the desert is the same God we serve today, you start figuring out, like, God can basically make it happen.

-<span class="transcript-speaker">HF, 2:19:46:</span> You know what Rob?
+<span class="transcript-speaker">High Fidelity, 2:19:46:</span> You know what Rob?
 Robots.
 Robots can feed us 24/7 too.
 We should spend more money developing robots that can, like, grow us food.
 Because then scarcity <span class="transcript-note">[crosstalk]</span>

 <span class="transcript-speaker">Monster:</span> I agree. <span class="transcript-note">[crosstalk]</span> but that's precisely the point.
 Scarcity is an illusion.
 You could fit the whole world into Texas.
 There's this mindset that says we're out of space.
 I don't believe that's true.